 Related article: Not sure the best way to market your ebook?
 Here are 5 simple ebook marketing strategies that authors with digital products recommend.

-Quite a few successful authors swear by the premium Mac-exclusive ebook formatting software in Vellum.
-It has a robust set of features and formatting options making your ebook pop off the page and command a reader’s attention.
+Quite a few successful authors swear by the premium, Mac-exclusive ebook formatting software Vellum.
+It has a robust set of features and formatting options that can make your ebook pop off the page and command a reader’s attention.

-Vellum will export your manuscript in ePub and will automatically format your PDF for print books.
-You can download and use Vellum for free, but when you want to export to ebook, you’ll have to pay the premium.
+Vellum will export your manuscript in EPUB and automatically format PDFs for print books.
+You can download and begin using Vellum for free, but when you want to export an ebook, you’ll have to pay the premium.
 You can opt for $199.99 or $249.99 plans.
 The former will get you lifetime access and unlimited ebook exports.
 The latter, more costly plan offers the same but adds the ability to format for print.

 Want to learn how best-selling authors are monetizing their books through digital products like ebooks and courses?
 Sign up here to receive free training on their techniques and strategies through our video series for authors!

-Amazon’s Kindle Create is possibly the newest software on this list, but don’t let its rookie status fool you.
-Available for both PC and Mac, Kindle Create is free software perfectly integrating with the Kindle Direct Publishing Platform.
+Amazon’s Kindle Create is available for PCs and Macs.
+The free software perfectly integrates with the Kindle Direct Publishing Platform.
 Much like Vellum, you’ll have to do all your work before using this formatting software.
 Additionally, Kindle Create only saves two file types—KPB and KPF.

 Scrivener is a premium ebook creation software marketed as the “go-to app” for writers.
-Much like Ulysses, Scrivener has a variety of options that create an organized and distraction-free work environment for you.
+Much like Ulysses, Scrivener has various options that create an organized and distraction-free work environment for you.
 It also formats ebooks in all types of formats, including PDF, EPUB, and MOBI.

 I saved the granddaddy of all ebook creation software for last and for good reason.
-Adobe InDesign is the most advanced method for creating ebooks over any of the others mentioned.
-It requires time, patience and a keen eye for detail and layout.
-If you want to create an interior that commands attention and silently nudges the audience from one page to the next, then InDesign is for you!
+Adobe InDesign is the most advanced method for creating ebooks.

 Want to hear a video version of this blog?
 Check out this round-up video by Dale Roberts here!